Bottom Line

 Bottom line

-R.E.P.O. is the better pick for groups that want panic, spectacle, and louder physics-driven failure.
+R.E.P.O. is the better pick for groups that want panic, spectacle, louder physics-driven failure, or bigger lobbies.
 Content Warning is the better pick for groups that want easier onboarding, lighter fear, and quicker social payoff.
 The right choice depends on whether your group wants more pressure or more easy laughter.

 Questions Readers Still Ask